VoiNetwork/voi-swarm/docs/index.md

 > 2. Provide a simple and easy way to onboard new participants.
 > 3. The package should be as cheap as possible to run for individual participants.

-To achieve the above the package is an opinionated way to join the network, and may thus not be suitable for all use cases.
+To achieve this, the package is an opinionated way to join the network, and may thus not be suitable for all use cases.

 ## Features